Fazendaaa/FarmNotes/docs/index.md

 ![xkcd](https://imgs.xkcd.com/comics/automation.png)

 ## Design By Contract
+_"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."_ -- FOWLER, Martin.

 Before writing any line of code (loc) one must first write good tests for it, a TDD approach that can be improved by the [three laws of TDD](#three-laws-of-tdd).
 Design By Contract (DBC) is a step further of documentation and sequentially a code improvement.

 Right after you wrote your tests, you should also document the function beforehand; this will help you out to review the code scope right before implement it.
 Right after this you can see if any changes might be done and then make them.